A Survey on Recent Advances in Conversational Data Generation: Information Seeking Conversational Data Generation

 \subsubsection{Noise \& Lexical Filtering}

 The first type primarily focuses on ensuring correctness and maintaining diversity.
 This filtering is typically applied using heuristic methods to check correctness~\cite{Wang23topdial, askari2024self, Joko2024LAPS}.
-For instance, TopDial~\cite{Wang23topdial} implements fact-checking and makes corrections based on domain-specific knowledge.
+For instance, TopDial~\cite{Wang23topdial} implements fact-checking and makes corrections based on domain-specific knowledge. \note{These filtering methods are commonly used for ODD and are particularly necessary for approaches that rely on LLMs for utterance generation.
+Since LLMs have a greater degree of freedom in generating utterances, they are more likely to produce inappropriate or irrelevant content.
+Therefore, Noise \& Lexical filtering plays a crucial role in ensuring the quality and consistency of the generated conversations.}